ubccpsc/classy/docs/deploy.md

     ```

 2. Build the grading docker image(s).
 This is the image that will be used by the grader service when creating a specific
    container instance to run a student's commit.
+(Only needed if using autotest.)

     ```bash
     docker build --tag cpsc310image \